Mother of 3-year-old Elsa boy who died in accidental shooting speaks out

 RELATED: Father of boy who died in accidental shooting turns himself in to Elsa police

-Official records showed Salvador told Elsa police that he was sleeping moments before the single shot was fired, adding that he kept his automatic 9-millimeter handgun in a shoebox stored in a closet.
+Official records showed Salvador told Elsa police that he was sleeping moments before the single shot was fired, adding that he kept his semi-automatic 9-millimeter handgun in a shoebox stored in a closet.

 The young child was airlifted to DHR Hospital in Edinburg, but Rivera says staff told her it was too late to save her boy.

 "I don't know how I'm going to move on.
-It's gonna be hard," Rivera said.
+It's going to be hard," Rivera said.
 "Very hard because Troy was my little light in the day."

 RELATED: Father of boy who died in accidental shooting turns himself in to Elsa police